therealjflf/hesutils/docs/hes_filsys.rst

 The map file and command
 ------------------------

-The next step in the pipeline are the user-provided map file the map command.
+The next step in the pipeline are the user-provided map file and map command.
 They both have the same role: provide a complete record that replaces any previous one.

 The map file, which path is stored in ``FSMAPFILE``, contains static records.
 It is parsed to find entries that match the user for which a record is being generated.
 The acceptable record formats are the same as in `Note on the various FILSYS formats`_.

-The command, which name or full path is stored in ``FSCOMMAND``, is executed once per user exported to Hesiod.
+The map command, which name or full path is stored in ``FSCOMMAND``, is executed once per user exported to Hesiod.
 It is called with the contents of the fstab entry for that user passed as parameters, pre-split.
 The command returns records in one of the formats described in `Note on the various FILSYS formats`_.

 Neither the map file nor the command are expected to contain or return records for each and every Hesiod users.
 For example they can be used to override the automatic FILSYS records for a subset of users.
 The command (typically a script of some sort) allows for more refined rules to be implemented, for example changing the filesystem servers or paths based on group memberships.

 The records can either be user-specific, with the first field being the user name, or generic, with the first field being ``*``::

-    NFS /export/home/joe nfssrv rw /mnt/nfs/home/joe
+    joe NFS /export/home/joe nfssrv rw /mnt/nfs/home/joe
-    * /export/home nfssrv rw /mnt/nfs/home
+    * NFS /export/home nfssrv rw /mnt/nfs/home

 This changes the way the records are processed, see below for more details.